wiktor-wiktor/wiktor-wiktor/README.md

 👋 Hi, I’m Wiktor (@wiktor-wiktor).
 I write code from a beautiful city of Wrocław.

-👀 I’m interested in all of the new hot & shinny tech that comes right and left.
+👀 I’m interested in all of the new, hot & shinny tech that comes from right and left.
 Be that around JavaScript or AI.

 🌱 I’m currently learning even more of TypeScript and what I've been missing for a long time: AWS Cloud Development Kit.